 If you’re looking for a buddy to binge watch an entire season – or more – of a TV show, this might just be your breed.
 They don’t require a lot of exercise and very happy to be your couch companion.
 However, because Pugs also love to eat, they are prone to obesity and should be given a small amount of exercise daily to combat that potential health issue.

-Their distinctive faces can sometimes mean big health problems.
+The distinctive faces of the Pug can sometimes mean big health problems.

-In addition to obesity, there are few other health issues that breed owners must consider, most of which have to do with the facial structure of the dog.
-They are brachycephalic dogs, which means they have a shortened snout on a broader skull.
+In addition to obesity, there are few other health issues that Pug breed owners must consider, most of which have to do with the facial structure of the dog.
+Pugs are brachycephalic dogs, which means pugs have a shortened snout on a broader skull.
 Because of the stunted length, air isn’t given enough space to cool down in summer or warm up in winter before entering the dog’s lungs.
-This can lead to breathing problems, so this is a breed that should avoid extreme cold or heat and humidity.
+This can lead to breathing problems, so the Pug is a breed that should avoid extreme cold or heat and humidity.

 In this profile of a Pug face, you can see how flat her snout is.
 It’s this shortened nasal passage that can cause significant health problems.
 To prevent them, you should monitor their time outside during very hot and humid weather.